Prisons and Camps, July 1974 (32.12)

 Transfers

-At the beginning of 1973 Yury Vudka (Saratov-Ryazan case, sentenced to seven years, CCEs 12, 14) was transferred from Perm Camp 36 to Vladimir Prison for three years.
+At the beginning of 1973 Yury Vudka (Saratov-Ryazan case: seven-year sentence, CCE 12.4, CCE 14.7) was transferred from Perm CAMP 36 to Vladimir Prison for three years.

-Later, in the summer and autumn of 1973 other prisoners were sent to Vladimir Prison from the same camp: Yury Fyodorov (the case of the ‘Union of Communists’ in Leningrad in 1969, sentenced to six years, CCE 12) — until the end of his sentence; Sergei Malchevsky (case of Malchevsky and Braun, sentenced to seven years and three years of exile, CCE 9) — until the end of his sentence; and Yakov Suslensky (case of Suslensky and Meshener in Bendery, sentenced to seven years, CCE 27) — for three years.
+Later, in the summer and autumn of 1973 other prisoners were sent to Vladimir Prison from CAMP 36: Yury I. Fyodorov (the case of the ‘Union of Communists’ in Leningrad in 1969: six-year sentence CCE 12.5) until the end of his sentence; Sergei Malchevsky (case of Malchevsky and Braun: sentenced to seven years imprisonment and three years of exile, CCE 9.10 [4]) until the end of his sentence; and Yakov Suslensky (case of Suslensky and Meshener in Bendery: seven-year sentence, CCE 27.5) for three years.

-Sent to Vladimir Prison from the same camp on 15 July 1974, ‘for violating the camp regime’, were: David Chernoglaz (Kishinyov ‘aeroplane-related’ case, sentenced to five years, CCE 20) — until the end of his sentence; and two more prisoners, as yet completely unknown to the Chronicle,
+Sent to Vladimir Prison from the same camp on 15 July 1974, “for violating the camp regime” were: David Chernoglaz (Kishinyov ‘aeroplane-related’ case: five-year sentence CCE 20.3) until the end of his sentence; and two more prisoners, as yet completely unknown to the Chronicle.

 *